alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

 ---
 title: Mock data
-sidebar_position: 10
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This mock plug-in is an alova request adapter.
-Different from the traditional Proxy form, you can control the scope of use of mock data.
+Different from the traditional Proxy form, you can control the Scope of usage of mock data.
 You can control the global scope, a group of interface scopes, and even the enabling and use of a certain interface.
 Disabled, which is very useful in our actual business scenarios.
 Each iteration will add or modify a set of interfaces.
 We hope that the previous functions will still follow the developed interfaces, and let the new or modified interfaces Taking the simulation data, at this time, each developer can group the interfaces involved in this iteration into a group, and turn them on or off.

 ## Features